sl45/tipfortap/README.md

        ffmpeg -i (video file) -i (audio file) -shortest (outputfile.mov)

     *``-shortest`` takes the shortest file to be the final length for the output file.*

+5. A framemd5 report can be generated with this command:

+       ffmpeg -i MOVIE.mov -f framemd5 MOVIE.framemd5

 ## MediaInfo
 [MediaInfo](https://mediaarea.net/en/MediaInfo) provides detailed descriptions for AV materials.
 This command will export technical characteristics of the media asset as a separate XML file.